 Detecting Water Damage by Touch and Smell

 While visual signs of water damage are common, touch and smell can also be effective detection methods.
-Water intrusion often alters the texture of materials and creates new, sometimes unpleasant, odors.
+Water intrusion often alters material texture and creates new, sometimes unpleasant, odors.

 Running your hand over floors and walls can reveal unexpected textures.
 Slight shifts or unusual softness may indicate hidden water damage lurking beneath the surface.

 An unfamiliar smell in your home should also raise an alarm.
-A musty or damp odor can suggest mold growth or long-standing water presence.
+A persistent musty odor is a key indicator of hidden water damage, often signaling mold growth or long-standing moisture issues.

 Regular sensory checks of your living environment can catch problems early.
 Trust your instincts if something feels or smells off.